Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Boilerplate – BrianHenryIE Fork

-The popular [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate/) with added Composer, namespaces, autoloading, PHP Unit, and WordPress.org deployment.
+The popular [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate/) with added Composer, namespaces, autoloading, Codeception testing, and GitHub Actions WordPress.org deployment.

 ## Overview

 The WordPress Plugin Boilerplate is a well-documented starting point for WordPress plugins which encourages consistent conventions in plugin development.
-This fork expands on that base using modern PHP practices and providing a more comprehensive development environment setup.
-An example plugin where the changes have been tested is [Autologin URLs](https://github.com/BrianHenryIE/BH-WP-Autologin-URLs).
+This fork adds:

+* PHP namespacing
+* PHP autoloading
+* Acceptance, integration & unit tests
+* WordPress Coding Standards (PHPCBF/PHPCS)
+* Composer namespace prefixing
+* Local copy of WordPress in development environment
+* Symlinks to make a sensible directory layout
+* Configuration of PhpStorm
+* Base README.md with Contributing section for new repos
+* GitHub Actions for WordPress.org deployment

+The documentation is typically a little behind the code, but what's going on should be understandable to most developers.

+The ultimate goal would be to have all WordPress plugins understandable by convention, unit tested, and in a repo thay can be contributed to.

+For now, this is just the best way to start a new plugin.
+Even if the plugin is just a single filter, test it.
+Maybe add an admin notice if the plugin it relies on is absent.
+Use the conventional structure so someone else can add a settings page.
+Use GitHub actions to lint the code and run tests before easily releasing to WordPress.org.

 ### Environment